Conagra Brands, Inc. (NYSE:CAG) Receives $36.90 Average PT from Analysts

-Conagra Brands, Inc. (NYSE:CAG) has been given an average rating of “Hold” by the ten ratings firms that are currently covering the firm, MarketBeat reports.
-One analyst has rated the stock with a sell recommendation, seven have issued a hold recommendation and one has issued a buy recommendation on the company.
-The average 1 year price target among analysts that have covered the stock in the last year is $36.90.
+Conagra Brands, Inc. (NYSE:CAG) has earned a consensus recommendation of “Hold” from the ten research firms that are presently covering the stock, MarketBeat reports.
+One research analyst has rated the stock with a sell recommendation, seven have assigned a hold recommendation and one has assigned a buy recommendation to the company.
+The average 1-year target price among analysts that have issued ratings on the stock in the last year is $36.90.

-Several research firms recently weighed in on CAG.
-Morgan Stanley cut their price objective on Conagra Brands from $38.00 to $35.00 and set an “equal weight” rating on the stock in a report on Wednesday, July 14th.
+Several research firms recently weighed in on CAG. began coverage on Conagra Brands in a report on Wednesday, April 21st.
+They set a “neutral” rating and a $42.00 price objective on the stock.
 Bank of America lowered shares of Conagra Brands from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $44.00 to $36.00 in a report on Wednesday, July 14th.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Conagra Brands from $37.00 to $35.00 and set a “hold” rating for the company in a report on Wednesday, July 14th. started coverage on Conagra Brands in a report on Wednesday, April 21st.
-They issued a “neutral” rating and a $42.00 price objective for the company.
-Finally, Citigroup decreased their price objective on Conagra Brands from $42.00 to $37.00 and set a “neutral” rating for the company in a report on Wednesday, July 14th.
+Stifel Nicolaus lowered shares of Conagra Brands from a “buy” rating to a “hold” rating and dropped their price objective for the company from $39.00 to $35.00 in a report on Wednesday, July 14th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Conagra Brands from $37.00 to $35.00 and set a “hold” rating for the company in a report on Wednesday, July 14th.
+Finally, Morgan Stanley dropped their price objective on shares of Conagra Brands from $38.00 to $35.00 and set an “equal weight” rating for the company in a report on Wednesday, July 14th.

-In other Conagra Brands news, Director Thomas K. Brown sold 11,000 shares of the stock in a transaction that occurred on Monday, May 3rd.
-The stock was sold at an average price of $37.54, for a total transaction of $412,940.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Jana Partners Llc sold 2,811,853 shares of Conagra Brands stock in a transaction on Thursday, May 6th.
-The shares were sold at an average price of $37.60, for a total transaction of $105,725,672.80.
+In other news, Director Thomas K. Brown sold 11,000 shares of Conagra Brands stock in a transaction on Monday, May 3rd.
+The shares were sold at an average price of $37.54, for a total value of $412,940.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Jana Partners Llc sold 2,811,853 shares of the business’s stock in a transaction that occurred on Thursday, May 6th.
+The shares were sold at an average price of $37.60, for a total value of $105,725,672.80.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 2,862,866 shares of company stock worth $107,511,777.
 2.60% of the stock is owned by company insiders.

 Shares of Conagra Brands stock traded down $0.15 during midday trading on Wednesday, hitting $33.49.
 6,274,242 shares of the company traded hands, compared to its average volume of 3,734,855.
 The stock has a market capitalization of $16.09 billion, a PE ratio of 12.74, a price-to-earnings-growth ratio of 1.94 and a beta of 0.88.
 The company has a debt-to-equity ratio of 0.96, a quick ratio of 0.29 and a current ratio of 0.82.
 The business has a fifty day simple moving average of $36.20.
 Conagra Brands has a 12 month low of $32.55 and a 12 month high of $39.34.

-Conagra Brands (NYSE:CAG) last released its quarterly earnings data on Monday, July 12th.
-The company reported $0.54 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.02.
-Conagra Brands had a return on equity of 15.33% and a net margin of 11.61%.
-The company had revenue of $2.74 billion for the quarter, compared to the consensus estimate of $2.71 billion.
-During the same quarter last year, the business posted $0.41 EPS.
-Conagra Brands’s revenue for the quarter was down 16.7% on a year-over-year basis.
+Conagra Brands (NYSE:CAG) last announced its quarterly earnings results on Monday, July 12th.
+The company reported $0.54 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.52 by $0.02.
+The company had revenue of $2.74 billion for the quarter, compared to analyst estimates of $2.71 billion.
+Conagra Brands had a net margin of 11.61% and a return on equity of 15.33%.
+The firm’s revenue was down 16.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.41 EPS.
 As a group, equities research analysts predict that Conagra Brands will post 2.47 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
 Investors of record on Tuesday, August 3rd will be issued a $0.3125 dividend.
+This is a positive change from Conagra Brands’s previous quarterly dividend of $0.28.
 The ex-dividend date is Monday, August 2nd.
-This is a boost from Conagra Brands’s previous quarterly dividend of $0.28.
 This represents a $1.25 annualized dividend and a yield of 3.73%.
-Conagra Brands’s dividend payout ratio is presently 41.67%.
+Conagra Brands’s payout ratio is presently 41.67%.

 Conagra Brands, Inc, together with its subsidiaries, operates as a consumer packaged goods food company in North America.
 The company operates through Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice segments.
 The Grocery & Snacks segment primarily offers shelf stable food products in various retail channels in the United States.